BZoennchen/supercollider-book/chapters/composing/music-theory/2-intervals.md

 ```

 The second example sounds rather consonant because all ratios are simple fractions of whole numbers.
-It is however not necessary that ratios have to be simple rather they have to approximate simple fractions of whole numbers!
+It is however not necessary that ratios have to be simple; rather they have to approximate simple fractions of whole numbers!
 For example, the ratio of a **perfect fifth**, i.e. the most consonant interval other than **unison** and **octave**, in [12-TET](sec-tet-tuning) is equal to

 $$2^{7/12} \approx 1.4983070 \approx 1.5 \approx \frac{3}{2}$$